ckan/ckan/doc/install-from-package.rst

     sudo ckan db init

 #.
-Optionally, setup the DataStore by following the instructions in
+Optionally, setup the DataStore and DataPusher by following the
-   :doc:`/datastore`.
+   instructions in :doc:`/datastore`.

 #.
 Also optionally, you can enable file uploads by following the
    instructions in :doc:`filestore`.